jorritfolmer/puppet-splunk/README.md

   - `fn`   (Full name)
   - `email` (Email address)

+#### `minfreespace`

+  Optional.
+Used to specify the minimum amount of freespace in kb before Splunk stops indexing data.

 #### `service`

   Optional.
 Used to manage the running and startup state of the